pamela-project/slambench/README.md

 ```

 The current benchmarks identifiers are efusion, infinitam, kfusion, lsdslam, monoslam, okvis, ptam, orbslam2, svo.
-You will find more information to downdload and compile use-cases with the ``make usecases`` command.
+You will find more information to download and compile use-cases with the ``make usecases`` command.

 #### 4. Datasets ####